 Tool list and costs (as of August 2019)

 Prices converted to GBP using XE.com on 8th August 2019

-In 2018 Canon threw a curve ball – it introduced a new RAW format called CR3 and it featured a new compression method that they did not document.
+In 2018 Canon threw a curve ball – it introduced a new RAW format called CR3, and it featured a new compression method that they did not document.
 Decoding a RAW format is hard.
 Decoding a compression method is, well, terrible.
-And many software companies have lagged behind.
+And many companies have lagged.

 In this day of huge hard disk drives and massive SD memory cards I really think camera manufacturers would be better off spending their time developing better cameras than inflicting new RAW formats on us.
 It makes everyone’s life hard and forces us to wait for our favourite software to catch up (and often charge us for the privilege of doing so).

 This is a purist’s RAW converter, with a built-in image browser that is actually rather good if somewhat limited.